MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies-macos.md

 ### Prevent users from getting silently signed in to Lists sync with existing Microsoft account credentials being used across Microsoft apps on macOS

 Lists sync is set up to automatically sign users in with credentials being used across other Microsoft apps on macOS like OneDrive.
-If you enable this setting, automatic sign-in and Lists sync setup would not occur.
+If you enable this setting, automatic sign-in and Lists sync setup wouldn't occur.

 **Location**: [OneDrive group preferences](lists-sync-policies-macos.md#manage-lists-sync-settings-on-macos-using-property-list-files)